-I (We) understand the importance of following Lutz Prep's COVID-19 Mitigation Plan to reduce the spread of COVID-19 and other illnesses.
+I (We) understand the importance of following Lutz Prep's Wellness Pledge to reduce the spread of illnesses.
 I (We) pledge to partner with Lutz Prep to help keep students and staff safe by committing to assist in creating and maintaining a safe, healthy, and academically engaging learning environment as follows:

-- I (We) promise to follow the requirements of the Lutz Prep COVID-19 Mitigation Plan.

-- I (We) promise to check my student(s) for symptoms before going to school and to keep them home to help control the spread of illness and communicable diseases if any of the following symptoms apply:

-- 1. Elevated temperature >100.0 F

-- 2. Vomiting or diarrhea within past 24 hours

-- 3. Excessive mucus from nose or eyes, particularly greenish-yellow mucus

-- 4. Rash

-- 5. Persistent coughing or sneezing

-- 6. Lice

-- 7. Loss of taste and/or smell

-Student must be fever and/or symptom free for 24 hours without medication (ie: Tylenol/Advil).

-- I (We) promise to keep my student(s) home when they are symptomatic with any examples listed above until they are symptom-free for 48 hours.
-The school recommends contacting your healthcare provider for guidance. - I (We) promise to keep my student(s) home if they have tested positive for COVID-19 for a period of 10 days and/or as directed by the Florida Department of Health and school nurse. - I (We) promise to encourage and remind my student(s) of important healthy habits: - o Hand Washing.
+- I (We) promise to follow the Wellness Pledge. - I (We) promise to check my student(s) for symptoms before going to school and to keep them home to help control the spread of illness and communicable diseases if any of the following symptoms apply: - 1.
+Elevated temperature >100.0 F - 2.
+Vomiting or diarrhea within past 24 hours - 3.
+Excessive mucus from nose or eyes, particularly greenish-yellow mucus - 4.
+Rash - 5.
+Persistent coughing or sneezing - 6.
+Lice - 7.
+Loss of taste and/or smell - Student must be fever and/or symptom free for 24 hours without medication (ie: Tylenol/Advil). - I (We) promise to keep my student(s) home when they are symptomatic with any examples listed above until they are symptomfree for 24 hours.
+The school recommends contacting your healthcare provider for guidance. - I (We) promise to encourage and remind my student(s) of important healthy habits: - Hand Washing.
 Wash your hands often with soap and water for at least 20 seconds. (before and after eating, using restroom, returning from recess or outdoors, etc.) - o Cover Your Cough/Sneeze.
 Cover your mouth and nose when you cough or sneeze. - Avoid Touching Your Face.
 Avoid touching your eyes, nose, and mouth whenever possible.